Messaging Drives One-to-One Marketing and Creates Learning Relationships

 - Integrity: One-to-one relationships can’t exist without trust between you and the customer.
 You can’t gain trust overnight, but the right messaging strategy can result in valuable one-to-one relationships in the long run.

 Each of the Five I’s are rooted in the simple idea that listening to what customers want and acting accordingly on a consistent basis will result in a more profitable business—what Peppers and Rogers call the return on customer.
-With messaging at the core of your business, you can unlock the compound gains promised in one-to-one marketing.
+With messaging platform at the core of your business, you can unlock the compound gains promised in one-to-one marketing.

 Messaging and Learning Relationships Go Hand-in-Hand